GarrettArm/TheDjangoBook/README.md

-Since splitting the settings file into dev & production versions:
+You must specify the settings file since splitting it into dev & production versions:

     specify the settings when running python manage, E.g.,